 She added that this makes people more willing to commit to future engagements in spite of their busy schedules.

 The study refers to the notion of enhanced leisureliness as "time affluence", which can be increased if people spend longer periods being useful rather than idle.

-Kisane Prutton, an Occupational Psychologist and Associate Fellow of the Society, said: "This piece of research addresses one of the 21st century's frequently cited ailments, lack of time and the results are inspiring.
+Kisane Prutton, an Occupational Digest and Associate Fellow of the Society, said: "This piece of research addresses one of the 21st century's frequently cited ailments, lack of time and the results are inspiring.

 "In a series of experiments, the psychologists found that people who gave their time to others, in acts of kindness, were more likely to report feeling that they had more time for themselves.